 The Financial Aid Office will contact students through their Campus Cruiser email address.
 Please continue to read and clear out email messages.
 Continue to check Campus Cruiser for messages regarding Financial Aid, Disbursement or pending actions needed.

 Authorization to Use Financial Aid for Bookstore Credit:

 • Students must access Campus Cruiser to accept Bookstore Authorization for financial aid (minus tuition & fees) to be available for bookstore credit.

-• This authorization must be accepted every term to ensure the student’s ability to utilize credit at the Blue Colt Bookstore.
+• This authorization must be accepted every term to ensure the student’s ability to utilize credit at the Middlesex County College Bookstore.